Distillery that helped hospitals, senior care facilities through the pandemic wins two international vodka awards

 Now, South Fork has won two international awards, drawing the conversation back to the attention the distillery got before COVID-19—the growing buzz for its unique way of making vodka.

 Based in Nevada County, South Fork Vodka is the brainchild of Jon Dorfman and Dan Kennerson, who both grew up in the area, though they didn’t meet until working together doing ethanol research for the U.S. Department of Defense.
 Two years ago, the friends decided to use their specialized knowledge of fusel oil reduction to make a GMO-free, gluten-free vodka.
-With a relentless focus on purity, they relied on a chemistry and physics-based approach rarely seen in a commercial distillery.
+With a relentless focus on purity, they relied on a seriously scientific approach rarely seen in a commercial distillery.
 The payoff came in being able to remove so many compounds from their spirits that the fresh mountain spring water truly shines.

 “One of the best side effects of reducing these fusel oils on the consumable side is that it lends to incredibly smooth finishing spirits,” Dorfman said.
 “Our vodka has such a neutral but clean pallet.”

 Operating on a bootstrap budget, Dorfman and Kennerson teamed up with their wives Katrina and Casey to open South Fork Vodka.
-Word quickly spread that its signature distilling process makes for a pristine tasting vodka that’s also easy on the senses.
+Word quickly spread that its signature distilling process makes for a crisp tasting vodka that’s also easy on the senses.

 “We do get a lot of feedback from people saying they can really have a couple cocktails but still feel great the next day,” Dorfman said.
 “That’s from reducing those certain trace compounds, which are also the more harshly metabolizing compounds.”